 Following a low-calorie diet while exercising is one of the most successful ways to lose weight and keep it off.
 Even if you have a lot of weight to lose, try not to be intimidated.
 Research shows that losing just 5% of your body weight can have a positive impact on your health.

-The best way to stick with a low calories diet is to really make the most of the calories you eat.
-All calories are not created equal.
+The best way to stick with a low-calorie diet is to make the most of your calories.
+Not all calories are created equal.
 If you don’t make good choices with your limited calories, you’re going to end up hungry and irritable.
 This is especially true if you’re opting for junk food over real food.